-- a.
-Recommended Plan of Study standard plan for every student of that particular major. - Plan of Study In-Progress- includes the courses that have been completed in a particular semester until date and GPA - The assigned Professional Advisor details indicating instructor's name, qualifications, office extension, office room number/address, office hours, e-mail ID. - d.
+- Recommended Plan of Study standard plan for every a. student of that particular major. - Keeping their assigned advisors/faculty mentors b.
+Plan of Study In-Progress- includes the courses that have been completed in a particular semester until date and GPA - c.
+The assigned Professional Advisor details indicating instructor's name, gualifications, office extension, office room number/address, office hours, e-mail ID. - d.
 Link to access a pdf file of the student handbook. - e.
 A list of minors and electives being offered.